 I want to reveal what tears me up inside, but I am crippled by horror.
 I want to pour out my heart, but all my attempts seem doomed to fail.
 Every time I take a step in that direction, icy, brisk, bitter winds slap my face.
 I am buffeted by the scourge of my convulsive feelings, which are impervious to the meanings of peace and tranquility, the two states of mind I am so desperate to find myself in.

 Here I am, looking for you once again.

 I love to write while you are by my side.
 True to your nature, in spite of being seemingly calm seconds ago, you suddenly fly into a rage.
 You distance yourself from me; however, don’t dawdle before returning to me anew.
 Your soft voice has the power to calm my spirit and dispel my worries when I feel edgy and turn to you.
-Time has elapsed and destiny has ripped my dreams to shreds, dressed ...Read more
+Time has elapsed and destiny has ripped my dreams to shreds, dressed me to become its puppet, and left me sapped of ...Read more